TanveerKUET/Raspberry-Pi-4/README.md

-# Raspberry-Pi-4
+# Raspberry-Pi-4 remote Access
-Step by step guidelines to install Raspberry Pi OS on Raspberry Pi 4 B device
+Step by step guidelines to remotely access Raspberry Pi 4 OS from your Laptop

 1. Turn on your WiFi mobile hotspot in your PC
 2. Rename your SSID as TANVEER PhD CoE